srinath-chakravarthy/ovito/doc/python/introduction/rendering.rst

     Note that display objects flow down the modification pipeline together with the data objects they are attached to.
 Normally they are not modified by modifiers in the pipeline, only the data objects are.
     That means it doesn't matter whether you change display parameters in the input of the modification pipeline or in the output.
-In the examples above we have accessed the input data collection (``node.source.data``), but changing the display parameters in the output data collection (``node.output``) would have worked equally well.
+In the examples above we have accessed the input data collection (``node.source``), but changing the display parameters in the output data collection (``node.output``) would have worked equally well.